cekickafa/grin-pm/notes/20251104-meeting-development.md

 **TO DO List**

-* Define an RFC for MultiSig implementation.
+* Define a RFC for MultiSig implementation.
 * Ardocrat to contact Ckec regarding BTC address for donation

 Meeting adjourned.
----